shrinidr/evolve/README.md

 # evolve
-Early stages of an evolution engine in C++
+Early stages of a C++ engine to solve important computational problems in biology.